haraka/haraka-plugin-known-senders/README.md

 Inbound messages are only checked against the known-senders list when the sender's Organizational Domain can be validated against a form of domain authentication.

-There has currently three authentication mechanisms that can validate that a sending host has authority to send on behalf of the [purported] sending domain:
+The current authentication mechanisms that can validate that a sending host has authority to send on behalf of the [purported] sending domain are:

 - FCrDNS: [Forward Confirmed reverse DNS](https://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS)
 - SPF: [Sender Policy Framework](https://en.wikipedia.org/wiki/Sender_Policy_Framework)